454 results 1-20

 James Holland (Author) , Keith Burns (By (artist))

-Part of the new Ladybird Expert series, Blitzkrieg is an accessible, insightful and authoritative account of one of the fall of Europe to the most notorious military tactics in modern history.
+Part of the new Ladybird Expert series, Blitzkrieg is an accessible, insightful and authoritative account of the fall of Europe through the use of one of the most successful military strategies in modern warfare.

 Historian, author and broadcaster James Holland draws on the latest research and interviews with participants to bring colour, detail and a fresh perspective to the story.